 Social Drinking: A Cultural Overview

 Why do people drink?
 Social drinking is a practice that enjoys a deep-rooted presence in our culture, often serving as a cornerstone for social gatherings.
 Ranging from laid-back meetups to grand celebrations, alcohol is frequently cast in the spotlight.
 The substance is perceived as an accelerator of connection, a tonic for social unease, and a symbol of joyful occasions.
 Yet, the concept of social drinking assumes diverse forms across different societies and individuals.
-For some social drinkers, it could mean relishing a glass of wine over dinner, while for others, it could imply engaging in frequent rounds of drinks at a bustling bar in the company of friends.
+For some social drinkers — those who drink to relax, fit in with the crowd, or celebrate special events — it could mean having a glass of wine over dinner.
+For others, it could imply engaging in frequent rounds of drinks at a bustling bar in the company of friends.
 Despite these varying interpretations, one unifying element pervades all definitions — the aspect of sociability — consuming alcohol in a social context.

 The Psychology Behind Social Drinking